mlte-team/a2it/framework/1_SDMT.md

 - Objective: Some systems necessitate an ability to be explained or presented in understandable terms to a human ([Doshi-Velez & Kim 2017](https://arxiv.org/pdf/1702.08608.pdf)).
 - Metric: Interpretability is difficult to measure; it can be considered from an end-user perspective or from a developer perspective by observing and evaluating the interactions of these teams with the system, or having a domain expert explain model outputs in context ([Doshi-Velez & Kim 2017](https://arxiv.org/pdf/1702.08608.pdf)).
 - Rationale: Depending on the system purpose, it may be critical for the system to be explanable and understandable.
 - Implementation: Options include, among others: intrinsic interpretability in which a model is self explanatory, and post-hoc interpretability where another model is created to explain outputs from the first ([Du et al. 2019](https://arxiv.org/pdf/1808.00033.pdf)).
-For more resources on interpretability, see [section 3](appendix/appendix_section_3.md) of the [appendix](appendix/appendix_index.md).
+For more resources on interpretability, see the [interpretability section](appendix/appendix_SDMT_s2.md) of the [appendix](appendix/appendix_index.md).

 **Stability**
-TODO(All): Write/develop this property
+TODO(Kate): Write/develop this property
 - Objective: Ensure that the system continues to address the problem in the future even if there is "concept drift".
 - Metric:
 - Rationale: